mateuszwu/ruby-multitool/README.md

 >command title: `Ruby Multitool: Select around block you are currently in`

 Selects only what is inside the `ruby` block.
->command name: `ruby-multitool.selectAroundBlock`
+>command name: `ruby-multitool.selectInsideBlock`
 >
->command title: `Ruby Multitool: Select around block you are currently in`
+>command title: `Ruby Multitool: Select inside block you are currently in`

 Selects `def` block along with the block opening and closing.
 >command name: `ruby-multitool.selectAroundDefBlock`